charmed-kubernetes/layer-etcd/README.md

 Action queued with id: b46d5d6f-5625-4320-8cda-b611c6ae580c
 ```

+Step 2: check the status of the action so you can grab the snapshot and verify
+the sum.
+The copy.cmd result ouput is a copy/paste command for you to download
+the exact snapshot that you just created.

-Step 2: Download the snapshot tarball from the unit that created the snapshot
+Download the snapshot tarball from the unit that created the snapshot and verify
-and verify the sha256 sum
+the sha256 sum

 ```
 $ juju show-action-output b46d5d6f-5625-4320-8cda-b611c6ae580c